node-llm/node-llm/docs/advanced/error-handling.md

 ## Automatic Retries

-`node-llm` automatically retries transient errors (Rate Limits, 5xx Server Errors) using an exponential backoff strategy.
+`NodeLLM` automatically retries transient errors (Rate Limits, 5xx Server Errors) using an exponential backoff strategy.
 You can configure this globally.

 ```ts
 NodeLLM.configure({